chekuhakim/cee4evlocator/README.md

 Click anywhere on the map or the "X" button to close the details panel.
 Use the 'Navigate' button to open Google Maps with the respective location pre-filled.
 Use the 'Call' button to initiate a phone call to the respective station.

+## Technologies Used

+This website uses several open-source technologies:

+- **HTML, CSS, and JavaScript**: The building blocks of any website.
+- **Leaflet**: An open-source JavaScript library for mobile-friendly interactive maps.
+- **OpenStreetMap**: Free to use under an open license, provides the map data used in this project.
+- **Bulma**: A free, open-source CSS framework based on Flexbox for modern web design.